-Direct Drive option minimises weight at the end of a long arm, by compact mounting and benefit of reduced maintenance.
-Running at a single speed of 2700 rpm.
+Direct Drive option minimises weight at the end of a long arm by compact mounting and benefit of reduced maintenance.
+Running at a single speed of 2800 rpm.

-Belt Drive optimises cutting performance with a choice of rotor speeds:
+Belt Drive optimises cutting performance with a choice of rotor speeds.

-Fast - to provide extra cutting tip speed for fine finish on annual hedge trimming.
-Slow - to provide extra torque with more power for grass mowing and overgrown hedges.
+- Fast 3100 rpm to provide extra cutting tip speed for fine finish on annual hedge trimming (rotor pulley 150 Ø. Motor pulley 160 Ø). - Standard medium speed setting of 2700 rpm for general work in grass and hedges (rotor pulley 160 Ø. Motor pulley 150 Ø). - Slow 2500 rpm to provide extra torque with more power for grass mowing and overgrown hedges (rotor pulley 160 Ø. Motor pulley 140 Ø).